-This section may be summarized by suggesting that from the point of view of social psychology, globalization, as soon as it renders super-ordinate goals that are realistically reachable and that at the same time are tackled in a real team spirit may be regarded as benign, while the opposite would yield malign results.
-Globalization may indeed be conceptualized as a process that provides humankind with common super-ordinate goals and thus with a source of hope; with hope that demarcation lines between hostile groups can be transcended.
-The fact and imagery of the global village, the vision of the revolving lonely planet in a vast universe, would have benign effects, because they bring to awareness a formerly unknown vulnerability and thus the super-ordinate goal that humankind has to take care of this defenseless common home.
-However, goals must be reachable and equal dignity obeyed; otherwise emerging feelings of humiliation may turn benign tendencies sour.
+This section may be summarized by suggesting that from the point of view of social psychology, globalization, as soon as it renders super-ordinate goals that are realistically reachable and that at the same time are tackled in a real team spirit may be regarded as benign.
+And indeed, globalization may be conceptualized as a process that provides humankind with common super-ordinate goals and thus with a source of hope; with hope that demarcation lines between hostile groups can be transcended.
+The fact and imagery of the global village, the vision of the revolving lonely planet in a vast universe, has benign effects, because it brings to awareness a formerly unknown vulnerability and thus the super-ordinate goal that humankind has to take care of this defenseless common home.
+However, equal dignity must be nurtured in the process; otherwise emerging feelings of humiliation may turn all otherwise benign tendencies sour.